CSCI4100U/Weather-App/README.md

 ![Account Page Screenshot](/images/Screenshots/account_page_1.png "Account Page Screenshot")

 If a user creates a new account, their settings are saved and uploaded to both cloud and local storage.
 If a user logs into an existing account, their settings are pulled from cloud storage, and the settings page is updated with the user's settings.
 Once a user signs out of the app, settings are set back to the default and their account is removed from local storage.
-When the app starts up, it will load the account that is stored in local storage.<br>
+When the app starts up, it will load the account that is stored in local storage.
+If a user taps on the "delete account" button, they will be signed out and their account will be deleted from both local and cloud storage.<br>

 ![Account Page 2 Screenshot](/images/Screenshots/account_page_2.png "Account Page 2 Screenshot")